garronej/chan-dongle-extended/README.md

 ## Installing node

+Note for 2021: Everything will run smoothly only on Debian 9: Stretch

 ### On armv6 hosts ( raspberry pi 1 )
 ``` bash
 # We can't install it from the repository so we have to download it manually: